 “The quality of the teachers was stellar and the combination was a perfect fit for me.
 Robin has a clarity that is lovely, supportive, truth-telling, knowledgeable, superbly skilled.
 Beth is a beautiful, beautiful teacher.
 Combining the yoga and sound with writing was profound.” — Nancy Coleman, Portland, Maine

 “Robin’s knowledge impressed and guided me throughout the week.
 She is one of the most generous people, instructors and writers I have ever met.
-The week gave me the insight to investigate life and write about it.”
+The week gave me the insight to reinvestigate life and write about it.”
 Kathryn Salisbury, North Carolina

 “The week helped with my intention to write my book.
 There were too many valuable parts to list!
 We experienced an amazing time together, sweating leaves, meditation, chanting, writing, and honoring our lives.
 This was an awesome experience.” — Susan Florence, MFA, Ojai, California

 “We learned from the other women in the group, from the culture, the language and people in the village.
 It was magical.” –Bridget Price, Mexico City